Therapeutic Orientation & Techniques

 So, what’s your story?

-Questioning your purpose, wondering if there’s more to life than this, searching for significance?
+Are you questioning your purpose, wondering if there’s more to life than this, and searching for significance?

 Building a solid and supportive therapeutic relationship in which you feel valued, seen and heard; meeting you right where you are and partnership is at the heart of my approach to therapy.

 Together we will explore ways your past might be impacting your present so that you can be better informed in your life choices.
-Identify the connection between thoughts, feeling, physical reactions, behaviors and environment with regards to challenging situations to help you make adjustments and move towards change.
-Engage creative and expressive processes to help you connect with your emotions, reclaim your voice and cultivate a healthy expression of self.
+We’ll identify the connection between thoughts, feeling, physical reactions, behaviors and environment with regards to challenging situations to help you make adjustments and move towards change; engage creative and expressive processes to help you connect with your emotions, reclaim your voice and cultivate a healthy expression of self.

-More specifically, I utilize cognitive behavior therapy, psychodynamic, person-centered and narrative therapy techniques along with creative and expressive modalities, as well as working within a Christian framework to help individuals and couples cultivate a strong sense of identity, improve emotional health and steward their lives and relationships in a manner consistent with principles and truths that align with the word of God.
+More specifically, I utilize cognitive behavior therapy, psychodynamic, person-centered and narrative therapy techniques along with creative and expressive modalities.
+My clients and I have particularly enjoyed utilizing films as a means for exploration in therapy.
+Additionally, I work within a Christian framework to help individuals cultivate a strong sense of identity, improve emotional health and steward their lives and relationships in a manner consistent with principles and truths that align with the word of God.

 Life at times can be incredibly messy.
 As one who has benefitted from the counseling process and who believes that journeying with others through life is an important aspect of my Christian faith, I welcome the opportunity to come alongside you.